 The number of Norwalk students receiving special education services is around 10% of the student population.
 These services vary substantially from basic speech support to more extensive physical and cognitive support.
 Regardless of the disability, the goal is to continue to help each student improve in their individual goal areas.

-Here are a couple links intended to help parents with understanding special education terms and questions:
+Here are some links intended to help parents with understanding special education terms and questions: